slowkow/saturation/README.md

 # saturation.R

-Here is an R script `saturation.R` for estimating sequencing saturation from a GEX, VDJ, or ADT dataset from the 10xgenomics platform.
+Here is an R script `saturation.R` for estimating sequencing saturation from a GEX, VDJ, or ADT dataset from the 10x Genomics platform.

 The script uses the binomial distribution to downsample the reads and estimate a saturation curve.
 This can be helpful to determine if a sequencing experiment